Adenium obesum subsp. boehmianum (Schinz) G.D.Rowley

 Adenium obesum subsp. boehmianum, also known as Adenium boehmianum, is a slow-growing shrub or small tree with barely succulent stems and only modestly fat roots.
 Leaves are glossy green, club-shaped, and up to 6 inches (15 cm) long.
 They are the largest in the genus.
 Flowers are trumpet-shaped, up to 2 inches (5 cm) in diameter, and appear in summer.
 They range in color from white and bright pink to crimson red with a dark purple throat.

 USDA hardiness zones 10a to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-These are not difficult plants to grow well, provided they get enough sunlight and warmth.
-Like all succulents, they cannot tolerate sitting in water, and if you err, do it on the side of too little water.
+These are not difficult plants to grow well if they get enough sunlight and warmth.
+However, like all succulents, they cannot tolerate sitting in water and if you err, do it on the side of too little water.
 Use a specialized soil mix designed for cacti and succulents.
-Fertilize during spring and summer with controlled-release fertilizer or liquid fertilizer according to label directions.

 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the plant from the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a Desert Rose, ensure the soil is dry before repotting, then gently remove the plant from the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots in the process.
 Treat any cuts with a fungicide and antibacterial solution.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot… – See more at: How to Grow and Care for Desert Rose
+Place the plant in its new pot and backfill with potting soil, spreading the roots as you repot.
+Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 - Back to genus Adenium